bjodah/symodesys/README.md

 tool for dealing with systems of ODE's.

 Symodesys offers (for IVP's):
-* [TODO] Interfacing and _code generation_ for state of the art numerical packages (GSL, Sundials, ODEPACK)
+* [TODO] Add options of method to GSL integrator
+* [TODO] Add code generation support for: Sundials, ODEPACK.
+* [TODO] Improve code generation to write loops when possible (let compiler unroll if optimal, decalare global const paramters)
+* [TODO] Look into generating Jacobian as a sympy.SparseMatrix
-* [TODO] Interactive plotting through Enthought's Chaco library
+* [TODO] General Interactive plotting through Enthought's Chaco library
-* Static plot generation through matplotlib
 * [TODO] Optimization of paramters (fiting) to match e.g. numerical data.
 * [TODO] Export of trajectories